mistweaverco/gorilla.js/README.md

 ![](icon.png)

-gorilla.js - the only javascript utility library you'll ever need.
+gorilla.js 🦍 - the only javascript utility library 🦄 you'll ever need.

+## Small

+Minified 5,580 bytes 💪;
+Minified and Gzipped only 1,858 bytes 🔥!

+jQuery 3.0.0-alpha1 is 84,522 bytes 😢;
+Minified and Gzipped still a whopping 🍔 29,475 bytes 🙈.